rurreac/slider/README.md

 Flags:
-      --address string              Address the Listener will bind to (default "0.0.0.0") --caller-log                  Display caller information in logs
+      --address string              Address the Listener will bind to (default "0.0.0.0") --beacon                      Client will also act as a Pivot (accepts Agents, connects to Server) --caller-log                  Display caller information in logs
       --colorless                   Disables logging colors
       --dns string                  Uses custom DNS server <host[:port]> for resolving server address